← Visit Appcues.com

 Think about what happens if you try to write something.
 When you start with a blank page, it can be daunting.
 The sky is the limit, and all that blank space feels intimidating.

 Similarly, it can be a huge friction point when you're unsure where to start with a new product or project.
-So when we talk about pre-built templates within products, we're the average things your users would like to do with your product.
-With a template in hand, they can borrow, tweak, and/or customize using your product or tool—rather than starting from scratch.
+With a template in hand, users can borrow, tweak, and/or customize using your product or tool—rather than starting from scratch.
 Much easier.

 The bottom line